Gossip Power: Good, Bad, & Ugly

 Men gossip just as much or more than women.
 They just call it things like “shop talk” or “shooting the breeze”.

 The power of gossip is in the relationships it creates.
 In fact, gossip was a originally a relationship.
 Read about the first gossip (godsibb) relationship and how it evolved over centuries into a kind of talk.
 Relationships are still part of gossip as “gossip cells”.
-Read about the origin and evolution of gossip, why two researchers identified old men as the biggest gossips, and start using good gossip to bring yourself unimagined benefits.
+Read about the origin and evolution of gossip, why two researchers identified old men as the biggest gossips, and 3 factors for successful good gossip.

 Each good gossip statement is a tiny triumph.
 Tiny triumphs add up to satisfying successes.
 Fight failure and spark success by purposefully using good gossip whenever possible.
 This might require creativity at times, but failure flares failure and success sparks success.
 Spark success for yourself with the tiny triumphs of good gossip statements.